 Wadi Al Rayan Project

 Established in 1997, the Wadi Al Rayan Project revolutionized the use of cattail reeds and banana leaves as raw manufacturing materials, which were previously burnt and disposed of, posing as an environmental hazard to the Wadi’s inhabitants.
-Today, cattail reeds and banana leaves are used to produce handwoven environment-friendly products, including baskets, coasters, mats, among other unique home accessories.
+Cattail reeds and banana leaves are used to produce handwoven environment friendly products, including baskets, coasters, mats, among other home accessories.

 IKEA & JRF

-JRF has partnered with IKEA to integrate Syrian refugees and local community women through a series of exquisite handicraft collections capturing Jordan’s tradition and heritage.
-The initiative will help sustain social and economic stability across host communities, offering local women and Syrian refugees jobs to produce handmade carpets and embroidery items, sold exclusively by IKEA, locally and regionally.
-The first limited collection of handcrafted textiles, titled TILLTALANDE, has been produced by over 110 women artisans, a number that will double this year; reaching 400 by the end of 2020.
-IKEA Jordan was the first store to launch the collection, to be followed later by several GCC countries and stores in North Africa, the US and Europe.
+JRF’s partnership with IKEA has helped empower refugees and local community women through a series of handicraft projects capturing Jordan’s artistic heritage.
+The initiative helps sustain social and economic stability across host communities, offering jobs to produce embroidery items, sold exclusively by IKEA, locally and internationally.
+The first limited collection of handcrafted textiles, titled TILLTALANDE, has been produced by over 110 women artisans, followed by HANTVER, BOTANISK, WHITE CAMEL and LOKALT.
+The collections were launched across several IKEA stores in the GCC, North Africa, Asia, the US and Europe.

 Offering unique collections of Jordan's premium handicrafts

 Your browser is out of date.
 It has known security flaws and may not display all features of this and other websites.
 Learn how to update your browser